 Advance Wars: Days of Ruin has, despite its generally more realistic tone, a blue-haired and several teal-haired characters.
 A redhead too, but at least that's a possible color in real life, if rare.
 Most characters stay in the realistic range, but it's still a third of the playable cast.
 All of these characters are "clones" of the same character, however that works.
 (We're talking multiple genders here, people.)
 Not that that really explains anything, but still...

-Fire Emblem has lots and lots of strange hair colours to the point that Leif (the main character in Thracia 776) having brown hair is noteworthy, this is somewhat lampshaded in the Path of Radiance and Radiant Dawn, where Ike and Micaiah are always identified by their hair colour (Blue and Silver respectively, Micaiah even has the title "Silver Haired Maiden").
+Fire Emblem has lots and lots of strange hair colours to the point that Leif (the main character in Thracia 776) having brown hair is extraordinary, this is somewhat lampshaded in the Path of Radiance and Radiant Dawn, where Ike and Micaiah are always identified by their hair colour (Blue and Silver respectively, Micaiah even has the title "Silver Haired Maiden").
 In fact, Fire Emblem characters can often tell their own families by hair color.
 In the Elibe saga, red-haired Roy and blue-haired Lilina inherited the hair colors of their respective fathers (Eliwood and Hector), and Nils and Ninian from the prequel have the same pale green hair.
 Similarly, twins Ephraim and Eirika from The Sacred Stones both share a light teal with their father.
+Let's not forget Marth and his sister Elice from Shadow Dragon and Mystery of the Emblem.
 Examples of characters sharing colors with their parents and siblings go on like this for a while and is even a game play mechanic in Fire Emblem Awakening where second generation characters always inherit their father's hair color with one or two exceptions where they get the mother's color.
 Truth be told, the Fire Emblem series tend to alternate between having a traditional blue-haired protagonist in one game and one with a different hair color in the next.
-Marth (from Shadow Dragon and Mystery of the Emblem), Sigurd and Seliph (from Genealogy of Holy War), Hector (from The Sword of Flame), Ike (from Path of Radiance), and Chrom (from Awakening) all have blue hair, while Alm and Celica (from Gaiden), Roy (from The Sword of Seal), Lyn and Eliwood (from The Sword of Flame), Erika and Ephraim (from The Sacred Stones), and Micaiah (from Radiant Dawn) are all exceptions.
+Marth (from Shadow Dragon and Mystery of the Emblem), Sigurd and Seliph (from Genealogy of Holy War), Hector (from The Sword of Flame), Ike (from Path of Radiance), and Chrom (from Awakening) all have blue hair, while Alm and Celica (from Gaiden), Leif (Thracia 776), Roy (from The Binding Blade), Lyn and Eliwood (from The Sword of Flame), Erika and Ephraim (from The Sacred Stones), and Micaiah (from Radiant Dawn) are all exceptions.

 Inverted with a deadpan kind of hilarity in Digital Devil Saga: the girl who fell from the sky is instantly recognizable and keeps the characters in a kind of awe with her bizarre black hair and brown eyes.
 Fluorescent-red-haired Heat, purple-haired Argilla, and green-haired Gale simply can't understand how a human could have such a strange hair colour.